Smushed/BAMazon-CLI/README.md

 Deployment Date: 11/25/18<br />
 For: Northwestern Coding Bootcamp<br />

-## Description
+## **Description**

 This is a mock up Amazon webstore/warehouse command line app.
 There are 3 seperate files which the user can run from Node, each detailed below.<br />

+The readme is broken up into the categories as detailed below.
+It will go over each aspect of the application and highlight where user input is validated.<br />

 - BAMazonCustomer
   - Customer App which the user can see the items currently listed in the store and purchase them if desired
 - BAMazonManager
   - Manager App which lets the user do the following actions
     - View Products for Sale
-      - Like the Customer App above
     - View Low Inventory Levels
-      - Any product with fewer than 5 items remaining in store
+      - Displays any product with fewer than 5 items remaining in store
     - Add to Inventory
-      - Allows the user to add additional product to the database
+      - Allows the user to add to the stock of a product in the store
     - Add New Product
       - Allows the user to add new products to the store
 - BAMazon Supervisor